vblanco20-1/vulkan-guide/docs/new_chapter_2/vulkan_new_rendering.md

 }
 ```

 We will hardcode the image tiling to OPTIMAL, which means that we allow the gpu to shuffle the data however it sees fit.
 If we want to read the image data from cpu, we would need to use tiling LINEAR, which makes the gpu data into a simple 2d array.
-This tiling is highly limited in what can be gpu do with it, so the only real use case for it is CPU readback.
+This tiling highly limits what the gpu can do, so the only real use case for LINEAR is CPU readback.

 On the imageview creation, we need to setup the subresource.
 Thats similar to the one we used in the pipeline barrier.